Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 God on his heavenly throne remains the center of all worship (Rev 7:11-17), and adoration of the Lamb in no way endangers or diminishes the worship due him.
 (Marinus de Jong, God's Final Envoy, page 138)

-If the Throne of God became a symbol of monotheism and that the God on the Throne receives all worship and the Trinity is true, then why isn't there a Throne for each person?
-If Shamoun insists that all three persons were sharing the Throne, then I challenge Shamoun to cite me one verse that says that the Holy Spirit is sitting on the Throne as well.
+If the Throne of God became a symbol of monotheism and the God on the Throne receives all worship and the Trinity is faithful, then why isn't there a Throne for each person?
+If Shamoun insists that all three persons were sharing the Throne, then I challenge Shamoun to cite one verse that says that the Holy Spirit is also sitting on the Throne.
 He cannot.
-We sure do hope that Shamoun doesn't get desperate and states what other Christian's state, which is that the Throne of the Holy Spirit is the body of the believer.
-If he does, then it becomes pretty obvious that he is avoiding the argument, for the Holy Spirit should be able to occupy a Throne and still be in the believers simultaneously.
+We sure do hope that Shamoun doesn't get desperate and states what other Christians state: that the Throne of the Holy Spirit is the body of the believer.
+If he does, then it becomes pretty apparent that he is avoiding the argument, for the Holy Spirit should be able to occupy a Throne and still be in the believers simultaneously.

 Sam Shamoun said: